 The AIDS Drug Assistance Program (ADAP) helps ADAP-eligible individuals living with HIV/AIDS have access to life-saving HIV medications.
-Medicare Part D prescription drugs that are also covered by ADAP qualify for prescription cost-sharing assistance through the CAREAssist program in Oregon and the Early Intervention Program in Washington.
-Note: To be eligible for the ADAP operating in your state, individuals must meet certain criteria, including proof of state residence and HIV status, low income as defined by the state, and uninsured/underinsured status.
+Medicare Part D prescription drugs that are also on the ADAP formulary qualify for prescription cost-sharing assistance through the CAREAssist program in Oregon and the Early Intervention Program in Washington.